jiry17/SuFu/README.md

 ### Install

-You can either build *SuFu* from the source or use it in a docker container.
-Besides, you can also try *SuFu* using our [online demo](http://8.140.207.65/).
+You can either build *SuFu* from the source, use it in a docker container, or directly try it [online](http://8.140.207.65/).

 #### Build from source (Tested on Ubuntu 20.04)